Geoffrey Wade Donnan Papers, 1854-2015 (S1222)

 0.02 cubic feet (1 folder)

-In an 1864 letter from Russellville, KY, to his grandfather in Missouri, Dr. John A. Pegg, Union soldier W.J.
+In an 1864 letter from Russellville, Kentucky, to his grandfather, Dr. John A. Pegg, in Missouri, Union soldier W.J.
 Dunn relates his plan to form a company of cavalry to fight Confederate guerrillas in Missouri.

 Dunnegan Family Papers, 1852-1997 (SP0046)